If Looks Could Kill (Transvision Vamp song)

-"If Looks Could Kill" is a song by English alternative rock band Transvision Vamp.
+"If Looks Could Kill" is a song by the English alternative rock band Transvision Vamp.
 It was the second single taken from their third album, Little Magnets Versus the Bubble of Babble (1991), and served as the band's final single.
-Released on 10 June 1991, the song reached number 41 on the UK Singles Chart and number 38 in New Zealand.
+Released on 10 June 1991, the song reached number 41 on the UK singles chart and number 38 in New Zealand.

 Critical reception

 Upon the song's UK release, Jim Arundel of Melody Maker left an ironic review on the single by saying that "the thing that really spoils Transvision Vamp is...
 Wendy James".
 He continued: "This is a lovingly compiled record, a collage of stolen kisses.
 Every riff and device is lovigly placed.
 It's full of secret passages.
 But then some pushy tart who can barely sing and sounds transparently insincere comes and sits on its face."
 Arundel finalized, "Still, if they're your cup of meat then this is probably their masterpiece."